Xul Solar: esoteric paintings

 odd signs

 In this graph, the external circle of signs is that of Xul's Zodiac painting (here XS), the solar one, the luminary making darkness disappear.
-And a way to represent it is by placing signs of the Southern Hemisphere in the artist's work upon the Northern Hemisphere of our geocentric Western charts.
-So, Gemini is with Libra.
+And a way to represent it is by placing signs of the Southern Hemisphere of the artist's work upon the Northern Hemisphere of our geocentric Western charts.
+So, Gemini is combined with Libra.
 And mystic patterns gather odd signs.

 Even signs and zodiacal orientations in Xul Solar's artworks - Tres Mancias